Hylutin Side Effects

 Note: This document contains side effect information about hydroxyprogesterone.
 Some of the dosage forms listed on this page may not apply to the brand name Hylutin.

 Applies to hydroxyprogesterone: parenteral injection for im use

 For Healthcare Professionals

-Applies to hydroxyprogesterone: compounding powder, intramuscular solution
+Applies to hydroxyprogesterone: compounding powder, intramuscular solution, subcutaneous solution

 1. "Product Information.
 Makena (hydroxyprogesterone)."
 Ther-Rx Corporation, Bridgeton, MO.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.